 Accuracy is the most important quality for scales and so there are methods for testing and calibrating weighing equipment.
 The accuracy requirements for scales can vary widely depending on their purpose.
-For example, scales use to weigh livestock and large equipment generally has lower accuracy requirements.
+For example, scales used to weigh livestock and large equipment generally have lower accuracy requirements.
 In comparison, scientific scales used in research laboratories typically require exceptionally high resolution and precision.

-Our ultra precision equipment utilizes surface acoustic wave (SAW) technology to provide accuracy and resolution in the 1:100,000 to 1:200,000 range.
+Our ultra-precision equipment utilizes surface acoustic wave (SAW) technology to provide accuracy and resolution.
+This accuracy lies in the 1:100,000 to 1:200,000 range.

 When considering scales, three main qualities determine whether they are working properly, the first of which is resolution.
 Resolution is the value that tells the user how close the scale can read to the object’s true weight.
 For example, a scale may have a resolution of one gram.
 What this means is that if an object weighs 20 grams, then the scale will give a reading for the object up to one gram either way from the object’s true weight.

-Precision differs from accuracy because accuracy is needed once, precision is need all of the time.
-If you weigh the same object repeatedly, but get different measurements each time, then the scale has low precision.
+Precision differs from accuracy because accuracy is needed once, precision is needed all of the time.
+If you weigh the same object repeatedly but get different measurements each time, then the scale has low precision.
 On the other hand, if you get the same reading every time you weigh the object, then you have perfect precision.

 However, precision does not equate to accuracy.
 For example, if the resolution of the scale is low, even with perfect precision, it will not give you the true weight of an object.
 In order to have high accuracy, the scale must have both high resolution and high precision.

 In fact, it’s possible to create an extremely precise scale that will never return the true weight of an object laid on it.
 In the past, some retail scale vendors would actually go around bragging about the quality of admittedly bad scales.
 The reason was, simply, precision on them was really high in spite of all the other metrics being low.